RebornCoin/Rbcoin/README.md

 Where do I begin?
 -----------------
-We have a guide for joining the main Zcash network: https://github.com/RebornCoin/Rbcoin/doc/1.0-User-Guide
+We have a guide for joining the main Rbcoin network: https://github.com/RebornCoin/Rbcoin/doc/1.0-User-Guide